Integrated Vector Management

 These include:

-- Indoor Residual Spraying (IRS) is the application of insecticides to indoor surfaces where disease-transmitting mosquitoes’ rest.
+The application of insecticides to indoor surface where disease-transmitting vectors, like mosquitoes and sandflies, rest.

-- Larval Source Management (LSM) prevents larvae from developing into adults at mosquito breeding sites.
+Preventing larvae from developing into adults at breeding sites.

-- Entomological Surveillance involves monitoring mosquito populations, their behaviour and insecticide resistance patterns.
-This helps inform decision-making and improves targeted interventions.
+Monitoring vector populations, their behaviour and insecticide resistance patterns, to help inform decision-making and improve interventions.

-- Long-Lasting Insecticide-treated Nets (LLINs) nets provide physical protection against mosquito bites and kill mosquitoes resting on net surface reducing the risk of vector-borne diseases.
+Providing physical protection against bites and kill mosquitoes resting on the nets surface.

 Using these tools within the integrated vector management framework has many benefits:

-- Integrated approaches are shown to have a greater impact on reducing diseases compared to using a single intervention in isolation.
+• Integrated approaches are shown to have a greater, synergistic impact on reducing diseases compared to using a single intervention in isolation.
 For example, combining spraying with net distribution has shown to significantly decrease malaria transmission in various settings.

-Implementing integrated vector management in countries where we work has had a significant impact.
-Through partnerships with USAID, FCDO, UNICEF and other donors, this strategy has significantly reduced the burden of vector-borne diseases.
+Through partnerships with the private sector, UN agencies, institutional funders and other donors, this strategy has significantly reduced the risk of vector-borne diseases.